anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 Classroom devices can still be shared between students, even without Shared iPad.
 However, user data doesn't move between devices.
 Before you configure your server token, you'll choose if you want to enable Shared iPad.

+        > [!NOTE]
+        > If you set up a device with Shared iPad, you'll get all of features that come with Shared iPad, except for the Classroom and Schoolwork apps.
+These apps aren't supported by Intune for Education.
+Shared iPad features will become available after you set up the enrollment program token.

 ### Add enrollment program token

 The following steps describe how to add an enrollment program token to Intune for Education.